mono/plain; a11y=true

 # Copy the example config.toml of the theme to your site directory

-Instead of copy files over you can also use symlinks.
+Instead of copying files, you can use symlinks.
 This is useful if you want to use the theme in multiple sites.
-You can create a symlink to the theme directory in your site directory:
+You can create a symlink to the theme directory from your site directory:

 ln -s /path/to/zola-monoplain/themes/zola-monoplain /path/to/blog/themes/zola-monoplain